 If you recently arrived in the UK

-- controlling the household finances including wages, benefits and bank accounts
+controlling your household finances including wages, benefits and bank accounts

-- forcing the victim to hand over wages and money
+forcing you to hand over wages and money

-- persuading or forcing the victim to take out loans and credit in her/his name.
+persuading or forcing you to take out loans and credit in your name

 If you have been pressurised or bullied to take out loans or credit in your name, the debt may be unenforceable - you should get advice from your nearest Citizens Advice.